BergeSeen Trail 12: Bad Ischl - Bad Goisern

 Directions:

-From Schröpferplatz at the Empress Elisabeth Bridge in the centre of Bad Ischl, walk along the beautiful Esplanade promenade into the valley along the Traun River, past Café Zauner to finally reach the Hasnerallee.
-Soon turn left into the park-like Kaltenbachau following the signs to “Lauffen”, past the trotting track, the tennis courts and the Traun Bridge.
-At the small Rinden Chapel, turn right, cross over the Kaltenbach Stream and go past a pond.
-Then turn right onto Katrinstraße, which leads to Kaltenbachstraße.
-Go left on this street to the nearby valley station of the Katrin Cable Car (475 m) 30 min
+From Schröpferplatz in front of the Kaiserin-Elisabeth Bridge in the center of Bad Ischl, you walk on the beautiful esplanade next to the Traun river upstream, past the Zauner patisserie to the adjoining Hasnerallee.
+Soon turn left following the sign “Lauffen” into the park-like Kaltenbachau, passing the harness racing track, the tennis courts, and a Traun bridge.
+At the small bark chapel turn right, cross the Kaltenbach and pass a pond.
+Then right to Katrinstraße, which leads to Kaltenbachstraße.
+On this one turn left to the nearby valley station of the Katrin cable car (475 m).
+30 minutes

-Next to the cable car station, you ascend several steps over the ski slope, turn left above a tall building and then hike back to the right along a forest road underneath the Wildenstein Ruins towards the ski slope.
-Continue uphill to the right along the road for another 50 metres, passing a water reservoir, to a junction.
-A few steps to the right bring you to the turnoff for the ”Bilderweg”, marked no. 895 (trail marker “Katrinalm, Bergstation”).
-This trail leads left, zigzagging up through the forest slopes.
-After approximately 30 minutes, you reach the ski slope once again, which you then ascend to a forest road.
-Now follow the road uphill to the left, underneath the cable car and into the Windengraben Ravine.
-There, several hairpin turns are shortened by way of cut-through paths.
+Next to the cable car station, climb a few steps over the ski slope, turn left above a tall building and then walk on a forest road below the Wildenstein ruin back right to the ski slope.
+50 m further up continue right on the driveway, past a water reservoir and to a crossroads.
+A few steps right to the junction of the “Bilderweg” route no. 895 (signpost “Katrinalm, mountain station”).
+It leads left in a zigzag through forest slopes uphill.
+After about 30 minutes you reach the ski slope again, on which you ascend to a forest road.
+Now turn left uphill on it, go under the cable car and into the Windengraben.
+There some bends are shortened on a path.

-Head through somewhat flatter forest terrain and soon turn right to a viewpoint (1362 m).
-Stay left on a new, only gently ascending path over the southern slopes of the Feuerkogel to the rustic alpine hut on the Katrinlam (1396), which is just below the mountain station of the cable car.
-Spectacular views to the south of Lake Hallstatt and the Dachstein Mountains!
+Pass through slightly flatter forest terrain and soon right to a viewpoint (1,362 m).
+Staying left on a new, only gently ascending path through the southern slopes of the Feuerkogel to the rustic alpine hut on the Katrinalm (1,396 m), which stands just below the cable car mountain station.
+Wonderful view to the south to Hallstätter See and the Dachstein mountain range!
 3:00 h

-The descent follows trail no. 899, which leads downhill over the southern slopes of the Katrin Massif into the Traun Valley.
-Further down, you reach a forest track, which takes you to a junction with a road running perpendicular.
-From there, continue on the trail, from which you soon turn right.
-In this way – crossing more forest roads – you arrive at the first houses of Weißenbach (490 m).
+Descent on path no. 899, which runs down through the southern slopes of the Katrin massif into the Traun valley.
+Further down you reach a forest road on which you walk down to a transversely running street.
+From there continue on the hiking trail, from which you soon turn right.
+This leads – crossing further forest roads – down to the first houses of Weißenbach (490 m).
 2:00 h

-After the bridge over the Weißenbach and the further crossing of the bridge over the Traun, then turn onto the Traunreiterweg towards Bad Goisern.
-Walk along the Traun to the Sophienbrücke bridge (currently closed) and turn left into Sophienbrückenstraße into the centre of Bad Goisern am Hallstätter See (502 m).
+After the bridge over the Weißenbach and the further crossing of the bridge over the Traun, turn onto the Traunreiterweg towards Bad Goisern.
+Along the Traun you walk to the Sophienbrücke (currently closed) and then turn left into Sophienbrückenstraße into the town center of Bad Goisern am Hallstätter See (502 m).
 45 minutes

 Tip: